Corporate Plan2024–25

 • We regularly scan the environment to assess the risk context and to detect, prevent and respond to risk.
 This is supported by a robust governance framework overseeing a range of organisational health factors.

-• We undertake a continual cycle of improvement and are continuing to invest in developing people.
+• We undertake a continual cycle of improvement and continue to invest in developing our people.
 Our people and learning and development strategies are designed to ensure the AEC can attract, develop and retain a talented, agile and professional workforce.

 • We use lessons management to inform and refine behavioural and business process improvements for future electoral events.